AAN-innopolis/Sales_Decline_Forecasting/README.md

 1. The user selects a model and a store from the list.
 2. The system generates a sales forecast for the chosen store.
-3. Users can compare forecasts for different vendors or stores.
+3. Users can compare forecasts for different stores.

 ## Technical Details